janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-1.md

     if(i === str.length-1) {  // Case if at end of array
       compressedString += str[i] + count;
     } else if(str[i] === str[i+1]) {
-      count++
+      count++;
     } else {
       compressedString += str[i] + count;
       count = 1;
     }
   }

-  if(str.length === compressedString.length) return str;
+  if(str.length === compressedString.length)
+    return str;
+  else
-  else return compressedString;
+    return compressedString;
 }
 ```

-**1.7 Rotate Matrix**
+### 1.7 Rotate Matrix

-- Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
+> Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
 Can you do this in place?

 4x4 Matrix